Galapagos Islands Vacations: everything you should know before booking

 DAY TOURS FROM ISABELA ISLAND

-Also in Isabela Island, you will find plenty of travel agents selling their tours which are basically all the same with a 10 USD variation on the prices.
-Here below I will tell you what we did.
+Also in Isabela Island, you will find plenty of travel agents selling their tours, which are all the same, with a 10 USD variation on the prices.
+Below I will tell you what we did.

 - Kayak to Las Tintoreras and snorkel around the reef